Task Parallel Library : 1 of n

 Demo code project : CreatingTasks

 methods.
-Shown below are a couple of examples of various Task
+Shown below are a couple of examples of various Tasks being creating in

 a variety of methods such as: